 Hence the press-ups.
 I shall fill these floppy hanglettes of skin with muscle and go for the Madonna look.

 (Obviously minus the rest of her body, face, talent, hair or money.)

 So a Mulled Wine’n’Mince Pie (the ‘n’ was sarcastic, by the way.
 I am not a fan of ‘n’s.
 What wrong with a good old fashioned And?
 I might start a campaign.
-Stand Up For And.
-Catchy) party is held Chez Young (the chez is also sarcastic.
-I’m in an sarcastic mood.
+Stand Up For AND.
+Mmm.
+Catchy.) party is held Chez Young (the chez is also sarcastic.
+I’m in a sarcastic mood.
 And what’s wrong with that?
 Nothing wrong with a bit of sarcasm.
-I’m obviously in a peevish mood as well as an sarcastic one.
+I’m obviously in a peevish mood as well as a sarcastic one.
 And what’s wrong with that?
 Nothing wrong with a bit of ranting that extends a parenthesis.
 Good old parentheses, that’s what I say.
 They always get short shrift, and they deserve so much more.
 The Bob Cratchits of the grammatical Christmas Carol) every year.